ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 </center>
 </figure>

-Taking a look at ask and bid prices overlayed above, we see that although both price curves follow roughly the same pattern over time, the red ask price curve is usually above the blue bid price curve.
+Taking a look at ask and bid prices overlaid above, we see that although both price curves follow roughly the same pattern over time, the red ask price curve is usually above the blue bid price curve.
 This results in a condition called "market friction" where swipes are not able to be traded at the given ask and bid prices.

 Basically, if I, as a buyer, want to buy a $5 swipe but sellers at the time are only selling $6 swipes, it will likely take a greater time cost to both parties to negotiate the deal or perhaps the deal will fail altogether.

 ### How fluid is the market on different days of the week?

-Maybe it's the case that maket friction is only an issue on certain days of the week or maybe it's a peristent problem accross the board.
+Maybe it's the case that market friction is only an issue on certain days of the week or maybe it's a persistent problem across the board.
 Let's turn to the data.

 #### Mean Price per Day and Median Posts per Day